mysociety/alaveteli/docs/installing/email.md

 ![Request Email Process]({{ site.baseurl }}assets/img/request-email-process.png "Request Email Process")

-If there is some error inside Rails while processing an email, the email is returned with an exit code `75`.
+If there is some error inside Rails while processing an email, the script returns with an exit code `75`.
 Postfix and Exim (and maybe others) take this  as a signal for the MTA to try again later.
-Additionally, a stacktrace is emailed to `CONTACT_EMAIL`.
+Additionally, Alaveteli emails a stacktrace to `CONTACT_EMAIL`.

 [Production]({{ site.baseurl }}/docs/glossary/#production) installs of Alaveteli should make a backup copy of emails sent to the special addresses.
 You can configure your chosen MTA to backup these in a separate mailbox.